 National Leadership Program, Summer 2017

-Ricky Rendon is a Policy Fellow with RespectAbility, where he is helping to create an innovative Community of Practice in Long Beach, California, with the ultimate goal of creating a national model of success while advancing opportunities for the people and community of Long Beach.
+Ricky Rendon is a Policy Apprentice with RespectAbility, where he is helping to create an innovative Community of Practice in Long Beach, California, with the ultimate goal of creating a national model of success while advancing opportunities for the people and community of Long Beach.

 Rendon’s educational background in social services as well as his experience working with individuals with disabilities increased his passion for advocating for the needs of others to find solutions to overcome obstacles faced by people with disabilities.
 His primary role at RespectAbility is using education and training to help people with disabilities in Long Beach to obtain employment.
 Through his role, Rendon also is participating in discussions on current policies and joining the organization’s efforts to fight stigmas and stereotypes faced by people with disabilities.